-Studies at the Glaucoma Department at Singapore National Eye Centre suspects that glaucoma runs in the family.
+Studies conducted by the Glaucoma Department at Singapore National Eye Centre (SNEC) suggest that glaucoma may run in the family.

 The study shows that someone with all three genetic variants is more likely to have the disease.
 Two of the genes regulate fluid that passes through tissues in the eye, while the function of the third is still unknown.